SaiAnushaKodali/telecom-churn-analysis-CS6010/README.md

 # Telecom Customer Churn Analysis

-This Jupyter notebook performs an in-depth analysis on a fictional telecom company's customer dataset to predict customer churn.
+This Jupyter notebook performs an in-depth analysis on a telecom company's customer dataset to predict customer churn.
 It aims to determine the main indicators of why customers leave and which customers are likely to churn.

 ## Machine Learning Workflow